-Is there anybody out there.....who lived through the 70's, or 80's or 90's who didn't trip out to Pink Floyd's Dark Side of the Moon?
-As of the week of May 5, 2006, this album had spent 1500 (yes that is one thousand, five hundred) weeks on the Billboard charts.
+Is there anybody out there…..who lived through the 70’s, and every decade since, who didn’t trip out to Pink Floyd’s Dark Side of the Moon?
+The album broke records for the most time on the Billboard charts and remains popular today.

 But that was really just a small part of the Pink Floyd story.
 No doubt, Dark Side of the Moon was their breakthrough and biggest album, but there were plenty of albums prior to that, as well as after.
 However, with tunes like Brain Damage, Time, Money, and Us and Them Dark Side of the moon is truly a classic among classics.

 Their next biggest commercial success was 1979’s “The Wall”, a double album set that was also produced as a big-screen movie.
 This full length film has been re-released on DVD, and includes a ‘making of’ documentary as well as other additional footage.